This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Norway.

 What procedure applies in the event that remedies are required in order to secure clearance?

-The Competition Act provides that the NCA does not powers to suggest or impose remedial actions.
-Accordingly, the merger control procedure underlines the parties’ ability to propose remedies in the form of binding commitments as early as possible during the notification procedure.
+The Competition Act provides that the NCA does not have powers to suggest or impose remedial actions.
+Accordingly, the merger control procedure underlines that it is for the parties to propose remedies in the form of binding commitments as early as possible during the notification procedure.
 The NCA can either accept or refuse the commitments offered by the parties.
 They cannot issue a conditional clearance which includes commitments that go beyond what the parties have offered.
 Thus, insofar as the NCA does not find that the proposed commitments are sufficient, new commitments must be offered by the parties.

 The underlying principle is that the NCA must clear a transaction as soon as possible on the commitments suggested by the parties, or present a formal notice of intervention.
 If none of the commitments offered are considered by the NCA to be sufficient to do away with the competitive concerns in question, the NCA is under an obligation to prohibit the transaction.